prazinn/mkdocs-cSupport-UserGuide/docs/feature-navigation-bar.md

 ### ACS Status

 This is the section that provides the details regarding the connection status of the ONU with the ACS server.
-This information enables the identification of connectivity issues between ONU and ACS, facilitating the debugging of failures in executing ONU-related tasks via myWorldlink app and customer portal.
+This information enables the identification of connectivity issues between ONU and ACS, facilitating the debugging of failures in executing ONU-related tasks via myWorldlink app and Customer Portal.

 ![ACS Status](img/acs-status.png){ style="display: block; margin: auto;" }